ravi-kumar7/documentation/docs/middleware/android-sdk.md

 FinBoxLendingConstants.JOURNEY_COMPLETE - When the user completes the entire journey FinBoxLendingConstants.JOURNEY_ABANDON - When the user exits the SDK without completing FinBoxLendingConstants.JOURNEY_FAILURE - When some error occurs in the SDK

+FinBoxLendingConstants.JOURNEY_VALUE - Contains string result that can contain error message or screen name
 ```